 Earnings cannot be retained for the sole purpose of tax avoidance; a corporation that does so may be subject to either a personal holding company tax or a penalty tax.
 This rule also applies to a controlled corporate group, which could have either a parent-subsidiary relationship (parent corporation owns at least 80 percent of voting shares) or sibling subsidiary relationship (more than 50 percent of the voting shares are held by fewer than five shareholders).

 Companies can avoid these penalties by paying out a certain amount of dividends within 2.5 months of the end of the tax year in question.

 This tax can be assessed by the IRS on accumulated retained earnings that have not been earmarked for a clear purpose.
 Private and publicly held corporations are subject to this tax, but it does not impact passive foreign investment companies, tax-exempt organizations, and personal holding companies.

 For C corporations, the current accumulated retained earnings threshold that triggers this tax is $250,000.
 This is because corporations that do not spend retained earnings are generally more valuable than those without accumulated retained earnings.
 This decreases government tax revenues because shareholders are unlikely to sell their valuable shares and be subject to income tax on the sale.

 Corporations who do not have an approved explanation for retaining earnings over this threshold may be levied a 20 percent tax on funds exceeding $250,000.

 If you need help with determining tax on retained earnings, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.